styled-components/polished/README.md

 ~`import * as polished from 'polished`~
 ~`import polished from 'polished'`~

-When `✨ polished` modules are imported properly, tree shaking in [webpack 2](https://webpack.js.org/guides/tree-shaking/) and [Rollup](https://github.com/rollup/rollup#tree-shaking) can be leveraged to reduce your bundle size.
+When `✨ polished` modules are imported properly, tree shaking in [webpack](https://webpack.js.org/guides/tree-shaking/) and [Rollup](https://github.com/rollup/rollup#tree-shaking) can be leveraged to reduce your bundle size.

 ## Flow Type Definitions